jayakumarravi1991/react-practice-project-2025/README.md

 # AEM
 1. what is out of box components in AEM?
 2. What is AEM sling and content rendering?
+3. What is CRXDE Lite?
+4. AEM Templates?

 1. what is out of box components in AEM?
 In Adobe Experience Manager (AEM), **out-of-the-box (OOTB) components** are pre-built components that come with the standard installation of AEM.
 These components are ready to use and can be directly utilized to build and manage content on your website.